publicocean0/bon/README.md

 inline: it replace directly the all sources mentioned using source replament,
 aggregated: it aggregate all dependencies, separated : it handles each dependency separately.
-In the following lines of this block you must insert all the top dependencies (one for every line) with this sintax:
+In the following lines of this block you must insert all the top dependencies (one for every line) with this syntax:
 ```code

 <package_name><search> <nodeps>